The universal $n$-pointed surface bundle only has $n$ sections: The classification of homomorphisms

-If there is a common nonzero cohomology element, we will have the following commutative diagram.

-Let $K$ be the kernel $K$ of $p_i$, which is a finitely generated normal subgroup of $PB_n(S_g)$.
-The image of $K$ under $S$ is also a normal subgroup of $\pi_1(F_h)$.
-However every finitely generated normal subgroup of $F_h$ has finite index or is trivial.
-For the genus $r>1$ surface group case, any nontrivial finitely-generated normal subgroup of $\pi_1(S_r)$ also has finite index (see Property (D6) in \cite{FEAJohnson}).
-If it has finite index, then after composing with $x$, the image of $K$ won't be trivial; however $K$ is the kernel of $p_1$ so it has to go to zero.
+Let $K$ be the kernel of $p_{i*}$, which is a finitely generated normal subgroup of $PB_n(S_g)$.
+The image of $S(K)$ is also a finite generated normal subgroup of $\pi_1(F_h)$.
+However every finitely generated normal subgroup of $F_h$ either is finite index or is trivial.
+For a surface group of genus $r$ case, any nontrivial finitely-generated normal subgroup of $\pi_1(S_r)$ has finite index; see Property (D6) in \cite{FEAJohnson}.
+If $S(K)\subset F_h$ has finite index, then after composing with $x$, the image $x\circ S(K)$ won't be trivial in $\mathbb{Q}$; however $K$ is the kernel of $p_{i*}$ so $x\circ S(K)=y\circ p_{i*}(K)=1$.